 How Often Should You Clean Your Air Conditioner’s Filter?

-We recommend that you check your air conditioner’s filter every 15 days, cleaning it at least once a month during the peak months of usage.
-However, households on the ground floor of a building or those that include smokers, pets or people susceptible to allergies, might need to clean the filter more regularly during months of usage, if not change the filter completely.
+We recommend that you check your air conditioner’s filter regularly, cleaning it every 3 - 6 months depending on your location and frequency of use.
+However, households on the ground floor of a building or those that include smokers, pets or people susceptible to allergies, might need to clean the filter more often, or even change the filter completely.

 How do you Clean the Air Conditioner’s Filter?